 To prevent heart disease, it is critical to identify high-risk individuals at an early age.

-ROC Private Clinic provides a full range of health screening to help ensure you get the very most out of life.
+ROC Clinic provides a full range of health screening to help ensure you get the very most out of life.
 Our packages are tailored to you, following an in-depth consultation, in order to decide the most appropriate, complete and comprehensive package.
 Our skilled team will ensure that everything is fully explained and we go the extra mile to ensure that any disruption to your day is kept to a minimum.

 Prevention and early diagnosis is key to avoiding heart disease, as well as managing your risk factors, such as high blood pressure, high total cholesterol or high blood glucose.
 But how do you know which risk factors you have?
 The best way to find out is through screening tests.
 We offer basic and executive health screens however we also tailor our service to your circumstances.